Renal Cell Carcinoma subtyping: learning from multi-resolution localization: Introduction

 \section{Introduction}

-\gls{rcc} is a highly malignant tumor and the most widespread type of kidney cancer, accounting for 90\% of the overall entities.
-This tumor is also the 7th most common histological type in the west, and it is continuously increasing~\cite{RCC}.
-Its mortality rate is considered high, with respect to its incidence rate, as this tumor is typically asymptomatic at the early stages for many patients~\cite{RCC, truong2011immunohistochemical_RCC_med1}.
-This leads to a late diagnosis of the tumor, where the curability likelihood is lower.
+\gls{rcc} corresponds to a group of malignant tumors and the most widespread type of kidney cancer, accounting for 90\% of the overall entities.
+It is the 7th most common histological type in the west, with ever-increasing diffusion~\cite{RCC}.
+This tumor is typically asymptomatic at the early stages for most patients~\cite{RCC, truong2011immunohistochemical_RCC_med1}, which typically delays the diagnosis to a late stage of the disease, when the chances of success of the therapy are significantly lower.
+Because of this, the mortality-to-incidence ratio is especially unfavorable.